SSM Meets Video Diffusion Models: Efficient Long-Term Video Generation with Structured State Spaces

 \subsection{Architectures for Video Diffusion Models}

-To generate videos, diffusion models need to encapsulate both spatial and temporal features across frames.
-While DDPMs typically comprise a combination of U-Net and spatial attention layer, their capability is predominantly confined to spatial feature capture.

-To address this limitation, Video Diffusion Models (VDMs)~\citep{vdm} were introduced as an initial attempt at video generation using diffusion models.
-By incorporating mechanisms to capture temporal dynamics within DDPMs, VDMs enhance their capability to capture temporal features (Figure~\ref{fig1} (a)(b)).
+For video generation, diffusion models must encapsulate both spatial and temporal features across frames.
+Although DDPMs typically comprise a U-Net and spatial attention layers, their capabilities are predominantly limited to spatial feature capture.
+To address this limitation, Video Diffusion Models (VDMs)~\citep{vdm} were introduced as an initial attempt at video generation.
+By incorporating mechanisms to capture temporal dynamics within DDPMs, VDMs enhance their capability of capturing temporal features (\autoref{fig1} (a)(b)).
 Temporal attention layers are commonly used in video generation diffusion models, such as VDMs, to leverage time-series dependencies.
-However, temporal attentions require memory proportional to the square of the sequence length, which imposes limitations on the maximum length of video sequences that can be generated at once.
-In our study, we adopt VDMs as a baseline to explore the existing challenges and potential improvements in video generation using diffusion models.
+However, temporal attention requires memory and time proportional to the square of the sequence length, which limits the maximum length of video sequences that can be generated in a single sampling loop.
+In this study, we adopted VDMs as a baseline to explore the existing challenges and potential improvements in video generation using diffusion models.